-Showing love to your haters may sound like Hip Hop lyrics, but the Bible started this conversation ages ago.
+Showing love to your haters may sound like something you’d hear on the radio, but the Bible started this conversation ages ago.
 In fact, Jesus Christ himself said that it’s more important to love your haters than it is to love your friends.
 Jesus was like, “Loving people who love you?
-Nah, that’s kiddie stuff.
+Nah, that’s kid stuff.
 Showing love to your haters though??
 Now that’s what’s up.”
 Clearly that’s my modern translation of the text, but you can read and interpret Matthew 5 for yourself.

 The first few times I read that scripture I was so frustrated and confused.
 I thought, “God wants me to LOVE the people who HATE me??
 HOW SWAY!?”
 Well, God led me to some answers in His Word and I’d like to share them with you.

 How to Love Your Haters in 5 Steps